codenet/col733-cloud/compute-tf-graph.md

 	classDef hidden display: none;
 ```

 2. Variable operators that return a reference to the variable.
+In ML training,
+variables are model parameters.
 ```mermaid
 graph LR
   x["Var(x)"]